Updated: Feb 6

 A Stressed State, the Doom of Digestion

 Our brain plays an important role in our ability to properly process our food.
-So how we eat our food is just as important as what we eat.
 In order for the body to properly prepare itself for digestion, the mind needs to be present and in a relaxed state.
 Without getting too technical, the body needs to be in a parasympathetic (relaxed) or "rest and digest" state to produce saliva and hydrochloric acid.
 These are two very important digestive fluids that aid in proper digestion.
 They help with the breakdown of carbohydrates in the mouth and protein, carbohydrates, and fats in the stomach.
 When we are in a stressed state, our body's ability to digest food is greatly diminished.

 It's important to note here that we DO NOT digest while in fight or flight - only in rest and digest.
 So in order for us to properly process our food we must be relaxed, not stressed, angry, or in fear.
-What's even more interesting is that our limbic system (deep inside the brain) doesn't distinguish between being chased by a bear or getting into a argument with our friend.
-When we are under any stress the mind and body respond essentially the same way they have for thousands of years.
+What's even more interesting is that our limbic system (deep inside the brain) doesn't distinguish between being chased by a bear or getting into an argument with our friend.
+When we are under any kind of stress, the mind and body respond essentially the same way they have for thousands of years.

 When the mind is in a stressed state, the sympathetic nervous system is activated, and it is responsible for preparing the body for fight or flight, not rest and digest.
 Many things in our day-to-day life trigger this state: traffic, bad weather, arguments, deadlines, feeling overwhelmed, negative self talk, financial worries, criticism, even media such as movies, the news, or social media.